March 29, 2019

 I also appreciate the fact that Eden sells its Pizza/Pasta Sauce (which is a good base to use when adding extra ingredients) in smaller glass jars for a quite low price.

-Recently I tried some pasta sauce made in Italy by Rao’s Homemade.
-Despite its not being marked as organic or supplying any other information about its ingredient sourcing, I thought that it felt quite clean to me and also was pretty tasty.
+I’ve also had some good experiences with a few tomato-based pasta sauces imported from Italy, including Rao’s Homemade and Cucina & Amore.
+Despite their not being marked as organic or supplying specific information about ingredient sourcing, I thought that they felt pretty clean to me and also were pretty tasty.

 I also have tried Organicville organic pasta sauces on a few occasions and felt okay about them, though I’m not crazy about the fact that they have a little bit of agave in them.
 (If sweetener is deemed to be necessary in spaghetti sauce, just plain organic cane sugar would be better, I think.)

 A major problem with commercial apple sauce is that it is usually manufactured with apples that have started to go bad and that have brown spots on them.